vincehacks/Front-End/CHROMETOOLS.md

 Created by Vince Chang </br>

-Here is where I post useful information on how to use Google Chrome Developer Tools
+Here is where I post information on how to use Google Chrome Developer Tools

 #### CHROME DEV TOOLS